Deneb331/2P-JuanJoseRuizRuiz-SimonSays/README.md

 ### Bug Log

-- Game buttons didn't align correctly - fixed using grid display instead of flex display.
+- Game buttons don't align correctly - fixed using grid display instead of flex display.
-- Game buttons don't change image correctly -
+- Game buttons don't change image correctly - fixed making the button change their images adding and removing a temporal class.
-- Email button seems to not be working correctly -
+- Email button seems to not be working correctly - fixed after changing some errors in emailjs.send function and the params dictionary.
-- The functions executed with setTimeout() don't take the time expected to execute  -
+- The functions executed with setTimeout() don't take the time expected to execute - The syntax of the setTimeout tool was wrong.

 ## Deployment